tldr-pages/tldr/GOVERNANCE.md

 and contribute to the project in whatever way they prefer, and we will strive to **get barriers out of the way** of these contributions.

-To ensure that these processes are transparent, predictable, and free from subective judgment, the metrics used are simple, objective, and publicly available.
+To ensure that these role transitioning processes are straightforward, transparent, predictable, and impartial, the metrics used are objective, easy to check, and explicitly described below.

 - Regular contributors shall be recognized as collaborators in the organization.